 Visit the education page to browse additional educational topics.

 If you notice a situation where someone needs help, but you are unsure if you should intervene or not, acknowledge any bias you may have about the situation.
 Identity often plays a role in whether or not someone will receive help, or whether or not someone will step in.
 Intervene to help a member of our community regardless of their race, ethnicity, ability status, gender-identity, or sexual orientation.

-Safety should always be of greatest importance when deciding whether or not you are going to intervene in a situation.
-If you feel unsafe, or are concerned about the safety of someone else, seek help from others or call 911 if it is an emergency.
+Safety should always be of the greatest importance, in both in-person and virtual environments, when deciding whether you are going to intervene in a situation.
+If you feel unsafe, or are concerned about the safety of someone else, seek help from others and contact emergency services when appropriate.

-Often times people do not intervene because they do not know how or do not feel confident to do so.
+Sometimes, people do not intervene because they do not know how to or do not feel confident enough to do so.
 The different strategies below can be used to intervene in situations where someone may need help.
-Before intervening, also consider your personal safety.
+Before intervening, always consider your personal safety.
 If you do not feel safe or fear for the safety of others, contact emergency services immediately.

 Speak out!
 When safe, be direct to intervene in a situation where someone may be causing harm.
 This might look like saying, “I am not okay with what you just said.” or “Hey, please leave them alone.”

 Step in!
 Interrupt a potentially unsafe or harmful situation by distracting either party.
 This might look like saying, “Hey, aren’t you in my class?” or “Who wants to go get tacos?”

 Know your power!
 Delegate to others to prevent a potentially dangerous or harmful situation.
 This might look like asking someone to check in on another person, saying “Go call a Lyft!” or asking someone to contact emergency services while you stay on the phone.